Compound Interest in Commercial Real Estate

-Compound Interest, sometimes called "compounding interest", is when interest is added to the principal amount after each period, and the next recurring interest calculation includes the principal along with the accumulated interest.
-Because of this, Compound interest is often referred to as "interest on interest".
-As opposed to simple interest, where interest is only calculated using the principal, compound interest can make a sum grow exponentially.
+Compound Interest is when interest is added to the principal amount after each period, and the next recurring interest calculation includes the principal along with the accumulated interest — making a sum grow exponentially.

 An interest rate cap is used to limit the risk on a floating rate commercial property loan.
 A floating rate property loan has a variable interest rate, borrowers usually opt for this type of loan during periods of low-interest rates, because if the interest rate decreases further than the borrower benefits.
 A floating interest rate can also increase and that may be a huge financial risk if it increases rapidly or by too much.
 For this reason, borrowers try to cap the amount by which interest on the loan increases.